 Nonfiction Animation: Recalling Baltimore’s Civil Rights Movement is a co-production with Morgan State University.

-Keith Mehlinger is Director of the Digital Media Center and Coordinator of the Screenwriting and Animation program (SWAN) at Morgan State University.
+Keith Mehlinger is Director of the Digital Media Center and of the Screenwriting and Animation program (SWAN) at Morgan State University.
 A producer/writer/director, he produced episodes of the syndicated series, Story of a People, and recently completed a short documentary about parents of sons lost to street violence for the Morgan multimedia project, Mother's Lament.

 Dale Beran is a writer and artist living in Baltimore, MD.
 His latest book, It Came from Something Awful, is forthcoming from St. Martin's Press in August 2019.
 He teaches writing and animation at Morgan State University.